What are the eligibility requirements?

 Enrollment is anytime throughout the year.
 Cropland must meet cropping history criteria and be physically and legally capable of being cropped in a normal manner.
 Persons who have acreage under an existing CRP contract or an approved offer with a contract pending are ineligible for CREP on that acreage until that contract expires.
 Other requirements may also apply.
 Interested producers should contact their local Farm Service Agency (FSA) office for specific information regarding their eligibility for CREP.

 Sign up for the Indiana CREP began July 18, 2005 and will continue until enrollment goals are attained.
-Land enrolled in the program remains under contract for a period of 14 to 15 years, as specified in the contract.
+Landowners may enroll any amount of eligible cropland in the voluntary federal and state program for a contract period of 14-15 years.

 Lower East Fork White Watershed